 Beginning Wednesday, September 16, State-funded trails will be CLOSED.
 HOWEVER, from September 16 through November 30 the Burnett County Forest woods trails and forest roads are open for ATV/UTV use.
 What this means is that you can ride your registered ATV/UTV on any woods trail, snowmobile trail, and ATV trail that is located on County Forest Lands and is not bermed, gated, or signed as closed; and is at least eight feet wide.
 (A good rule of thumb is that if you can drive a truck down the trail, then you can take your ATV/UTV down it.)
 No off-trail use is allowed and operation on private lands is illegal unless you have permission from the private landowner.

 It is very important to note that all of these trails are currently multi-use trails.
 This means that ANY street legal, licensed vehicle can use these trails during this time, (cars or trucks for example).
 It's also important to note that these trails are no longer being maintained during this time of year.
 For these reasons, the State-Funded Summer Use ATV Trail System is officially closed, even though you can still ride the majority of these same trails because they are located on County Forest Lands and township roads that currently allow for the use of ATV/UTVs during this time of year.

 Remember, it is illegal to ride your ATV/UTV on the Gandy Dancer Trail in Burnett County south of Highway 77 at this time of year.

 Use caution and look for signage regarding timber sale activity.
 Trucks may be crossing trails.

-If you need any maps, or if you need any other information, please contact Burnett County Tourism at 1-800-788-3164 or feel free to email them at e-mail.
+If you need any maps other than what we have here on our website, or if you need any other information, please contact Burnett County Tourism at 1-800-788-3164 or feel free to email them at e-mail.